Dayton's: 1940s and 1950s

 Also in 1958, Dayton's merged with Schuneman's Department Store in Saint Paul, Minnesota.
 Dayton's also announced it had acquired choice retail property in downtown St. Paul to construct a new store in the future.
 The Dayton's-Schuneman's store continued operations in the Schuneman's building.
 Schuneman's was thought to have annual sales of $12-$15 million at the time, while Dayton's was thought to be around $80 million.
 By early 1960, Dayton's owned all property on the block fronted by Wabasha, Cedar, and 6th and 7th Streets in St. Paul.

 1960s

-In February 1962, after acquiring additional property needed to expand in St. Paul, Dayton's announced the plans for a new five-story building and parking ramp for 650 cars, all located in one structure.
+In February 1962, after acquiring additional property needed to expand in St. Paul, Dayton's announced plans for a five-story building and parking ramp for 650 cars, located in one structure.
 Brookdale Center opened in Brooklyn Center in March 1962.
 Planned before the successful opening of Southdale Center, Brookdale was the second shopping center developed by Dayton's, and further expanded its retail footprint into the growing suburbs.
 Dayton's was to construct and open a 195,000 sq ft Dayton's store at Brookdale in phase two of construction, opening in July 1966.